The City of Livermore’s Housing

 - Frequently Asked

 Links to Dept. of Consumer Affairs Contractors State License Board

 Links to California Department of Housing and Community Development

 - Mobile Home Ombudsman

 - Alameda County Housing and Community Development (HCD) Department

-For assistance through the City of Livermore's Housing Rehabilitation Program, you may email us at email@example.com or contact us by phone at 925-960-4590.
+For more information about the City of Livermore's Housing Rehabilitation Program, sign up on our interest list here or contact us by phone at 925-960-4590.